 </frameset>

-In this example, the outer frameset is divided into two rows, each containing another frameset divided into two columns.
-The content of each frame is specified using the < frame> tag with the src attribute pointing to the respective HTML document.
+In this example, the outer frameset is divided into two rows.
+Each contains another frameset divided into two columns.
+Specify the content of each frame using the < frame> tag with the src attribute pointing to the respective HTML document.

-Nesting framesets allows you to create more complex and dynamic layouts by dividing the browser window into multiple sections.
+Nesting framesets allow you to create more complex and dynamic layouts by dividing the browser window into multiple sections.

 Nested framesets provide a structured way to organize your code, making it easier to maintain and modify.